cbrandolino/the_fun_in_functions/markdown/intro.md

 The crisis started one week ago; cellular networks are now off-line but the last time you managed to access the internet the news bulletins were announcing a nationwide epidemic.

-You are hiding in a storage space together with four other survivors.
+You are hiding in a storage space together with three other survivors.
 There's running water from a utility faucet on the wall, but the food reserves are running low.

 There are supply points, which may or may not have been invaded by zombies, but they're